azharlabs/papert-code/docs/cli/configuration.md

 ## Sandboxing

-Qwen Code can execute potentially unsafe operations (like shell commands and file modifications) within a sandboxed environment to protect your system.
+Papert Code can execute potentially unsafe operations (like shell commands and file modifications) within a sandboxed environment to protect your system.

 Sandboxing is disabled by default, but you can enable it in a few ways: